-VEF's sustainability report consists of the section "Sustainability report" (pages 34-41) and this section "Additional sustainability notes" (pages 100-107) of the Annual Report for 2024.
+VEF's sustainability report consists of the section "Sustainability report" (pages 24-33) and this section "Additional sustainability notes" (pages 94-100) of the Annual Report for 2023.
 This report has been prepared in accordance with the GRI Standards: Core option, and the requirements in the EU-directive on non-financial reporting (2014/95/EU).
-VEF's sustainability report also fulfils the requirements in the Swedish Annual Accounts Act.
+VEF's sustainability report also fulfills the requirements in the Swedish Annual Accounts Act.
 The direct scope of this report is VEF's own operations and not the portfolio companies' operations.
 However, certain data related to portfolio companies is set out in various places in the report.
-We have also taken steps to align our sustainability report with the new regulatory requirements under the EU Corporate Sustainability Reporting Directive (CSRD).